 Mumble is a free voice chat server.
 While not as flashy as TeamSpeak, it has all the functionality and is easier to customize.
-And is better.
+And it is better.
 I may be slightly biased.

-Note: Note that this guide assumes that you have installed Auth with the official Alliance Auth guide under / home/allianceserver and that it is called myauth.
-Accordingly it assumes that you have a service user called allianceserver that is used to run all Auth services under supervisor.
+Note: Note that this guide assumes that you have installed Auth with the official :doc:/installation/allianceauth guide under /home/allianceserver and that it is called myauth.
+Accordingly, it assumes that you have a service user called allianceserver that is used to run all Auth services under supervisor.